Undergraduate fees for Prince George, regional, and international students.

 BC Residents 65 Years or Older

 BC residents who are 65 years of age or older, and who are eligible for admission, may register for courses and receive a waiver of tuition.
-Please note that in those areas where there is a limited number of spaces available, students under this category of registration may not receive priority.
-Students are responsible for all fees.
+Please note that in those areas where there is a limited number of spaces available or when programs/courses are deemed to be cost-recovery, students under this category of registration may not receive priority or be eligible for the waiver.
+Students are responsible for all ancillary fees.

 Student Services Fee

-The student services fees are collected from full-time and part-time students registered for courses to augment services to students.
+The student services fees are collected from full-time and part-time students registered for courses, and are utilized to augment services to students.

 NUGSS Health and Dental Plan